plaid/account-funding-tutorial/README.md

 return false;
 ```

-Inside of the `checkEmail()` function on line 83, add the following:
+Inside of the `checkEmail()` function, replace lines 93-95 with the following:

 ```js
 console.log(`Checking email:`, user_email)